- April 19, 2022

 This is also assuming that it does show up.
 Because of the long wait period between the purchase of Bitcoin and its delivery, you’re more likely to be duped out of your money.
 Since a week will have passed since the purchase, you also will have little recourse for receiving your due cryptocurrency.

-On the flip side, ByteFederal Bitcoin ATMs immediately give you what you pay for.
+Conversely, ByteFederal Bitcoin ATMs immediately give you what you pay for.
 So you’ll have the appropriate cryptocurrency in your account before even leaving the kiosk.
 This means that you can instantly begin spending your Bitcoin online or in stores.

 Convenience is another point in favor of crypto ATMs.